 The Australian Health Practitioner Regulation Agency’s (AHPRA) Psychology Board of Australia (PBA) also recognises the programs for the purposes of registration and for endorsement of practice in clinical psychology.
 The programs are recognised by the NSW Ministry of Health as qualifying the holder for progression to the grade of clinical psychologist.

 The veterinary degrees at the University of Sydney are accredited by the Australasian Veterinary Boards Council Inc. (AVBC Inc.), the American Veterinary Medical Association (AVMA) and the Royal College of Veterinary Surgeons (UK).
 Graduating from an accredited veterinary school is essential before graduates are able to practice as a licensed veterinarian.

-The University of Sydney has recently earned the ranking as the top Veterinary School in Australia and the Southern Hemisphere and equal 9th in the world for veterinary science by the QS World University Rankings by Subject 2019).
+The University of Sydney was ranked first in Australia and the Southern Hemisphere and 12th in the world for veterinary science by the QS World University Rankings by Subject 2020.

 The veterinary degrees from the University of Sydney are recognised by the Australian Veterinary Boards Council Inc., allowing graduates to be eligible for registration with the Veterinary Surgeons' Board in all states and territories of Australia and in New Zealand.